 Living computer history

 (Long after I gave this lecture, I was visiting the Computer History Museum in Silicon Valley and the docent for our little tour was none other than Steve Russell.
-It was like being given a tour round a NASA museum by Neil Armstrong.
+It was like being given a tour around a NASA museum by Neil Armstrong.
 Unbelievable.
 He was such a gent.)

 The story of its creation is familiar to all of us.
 They wanted to produce a demo that would show off their new hardware, in this case the new vector graphic display.
 Martin Graetz wrote about it in an article for Creative Computing in 1981.
 He said: